Mohammed Aziz Khan (businessman): Anjuman and Aziz Charitable Trust (AACT)

-The AACT has pledged to continue supporting Unicef Bangladesh in enabling the education of some of the most disadvantaged out-of-school children in the country, many of whom were forced to drop out of school during the Covid-19 pandemic.
+The AACT has pledged to continue supporting UNICEF Bangladesh in enabling the education of some of the most disadvantaged out-of-school children in the country, many of whom were forced to drop out of school during the COVID-19 pandemic.

-AACT's support will enable Unicef's specialised learning programme to be offered to 3,000 children living in Dhaka South City Corporation Zones 3, 4, and 5 who have dropped out of school.
+AACT's support will enable UNICEF's specialised learning programme to be offered to 3,000 children living in Dhaka South City Corporation Zones 3, 4, and 5 who have dropped out of school.
 These areas see some of the highest rates of out-of-school children in Bangladesh, with one of every three children deprived of education in some neighbourhoods.

-Unicef will provide them with a unique approach to learn in a safe environment, until they either graduate from primary school or catch up until they and can be mainstreamed into regular schools.
+UNICEF will provide them with a unique approach to learn in a safe environment, until they either graduate from primary school or catch up until they and can be mainstreamed into regular schools.
 The programme will also benefit an estimated 5,000 parents and community leaders through community outreach activities.

-The trustees of AACT, Anjuman Aziz Khan, Muhammed Aziz Khan, Hanns Kendel and Christian Prokopp joined the Unicef's International Council at its annual symposium in Copenhagen in October, 2022.
+The trustees of AACT, Anjuman Aziz Khan, Muhammed Aziz Khan, Hanns Kendel and Christian Prokopp joined the UNICEF's International Council at its annual symposium in Copenhagen in October, 2022.
 They are the first members from Bangladesh to have joined the council.

+Controversies

+In April 2016, the names of Muhammad Aziz Khan, his wife Anjum Aziz Khan, daughter Ayesha Aziz Khan, brother Zafar Umayed Khan and nephew Faisal Karim Khan were found in the Panama Papers.
+It found that six offshore companies, most of which were located in the British Virgin Islands, were being operated using Singaporean addresses in their names.

+The National Board of Revenue (NBR) has launched an investigation into 25 Bangladeshi politicians and businessmen, including Muhammad Aziz Khan, for money laundering and tax evasion.
+Moreover, the Anti-Corruption Commission (ACC) has formed a three-member committee to investigate.

+Many believe that Summit Group is doing so much business in Bangladesh's power sector because of its political closeness with the government.
+Retired Colonel Faruk Khan, a brother of Muhammad Aziz Khan, is a member of the Awami League President's Congregation and the former Minister of Civil Aviation and Tourism in the government.

+On 7 October 2024, Bangladesh Financial Intelligence Unit (BFIU) directed all the banks and financial institutions in Bangladesh to freeze the accounts of Summit Group chairman Muhammed Aziz Khan and 11 members of his family, including his brothers.